US STOCKS-Wall Street drops as shutdown drags on for third day

 By Julia Edwards

 The situation in Washington has pressured equities, with the S&P 500 having dropped in nine of the past 11 sessions.
 All 10 S&P sectors fell, with industrial names among the hardest hit.
-Boeing Co fell 2.7
+Boeing Co fell 2.5 percent to $115.33.

+President Barack Obama met with Republican and Democratic leaders in Congress late Wednesday to try to break the budget deadlock, but no breakthrough seems to be in sight.
+Markets took a turn for the worse after Obama, in a speech, reiterated that he would not meet Republican demands in exchange for operating the government.

 The Treasury has said the United States will exhaust its borrowing authority no later than Oct.
 17. If no deal is reached on raising the debt ceiling, the United States could default on its debt.